Audrey is a medical transcriptionist, instructor, writer, photographer, and dog trainer who writes on a variety of topics.

-Another must in hot weather for dogs is that they have to have shade.
-Even dogs that love to lie full out in the sun need to have somewhere that they can go when they need to for a cool down.
+- Another must in hot weather for dogs is that they have to have shade.
+Even dogs that love to lie full out in the sun need to have somewhere that they can go when they need a cool-down.

 There are a lot of great products on the market that can offer your dog shade.
-As well, there are some simple products that can cool your dog down, too and they come in all kinds of interesting sizes, shapes and types.
+There are some simple products that can cool your dog down, too, and they come in all kinds of interesting sizes, shapes, and types.

-- Kennel covers, tarps or canopies--best to use fabrics that breathe so as to not trap in the heat but any kind of covering for a kennel or part of a yard is better than leaving the dog out in the heat of the day--check to be sure that the dog has access to the shade and can get there comfortably and easily any time it needs to and consider placing water access there as well
+- Kennel covers, tarps, or canopies: It's best to use fabrics that breathe so as to not trap in the heat but any kind of covering for a kennel or part of a yard is better than leaving the dog out in the heat of the day—check to be sure that the dog has access to the shade and can get there comfortably and easily any time it needs to and consider placing water access there as well.

 Car and Truck Dog Shade Products

-- Window shades--oftentimes while traveling with my own dogs, I have to remember to check where the sun is coming in the back windows.
+- Window shades: Oftentimes while traveling with my own dogs, I have to remember to check where the sun is coming from in the back windows.
 If you park in the shade with the windows down but then don't check to see where the sun is coming through the windows, you can defeat your own purpose.
 Sun reflected through the windows (even tinted) is hotter than being in the sun itself--or at least it feels that way!
-Protect dogs with see through sunblock shades if they're going to be riding around in the sun for long periods.
-It protects them from the sun's harmful UV rays and keeps them cooler
+Protect dogs with see-through sunblock shades if they're going to be riding around in the sun for long periods.
+It protects them from the sun's harmful UV rays and keeps them cooler.

-- If possible in times of extreme hot weather, leave fans and/or air conditioning on to cool the dog down
+- If possible in times of extremely hot weather, leave fans and/or air conditioning on to cool the dog down.

 Dog cooling products are just what the name suggests...products to cool down your dog.
 They are used in addition to natural things like water, shade, and the breeze.